rezarajan/ai-field-notes/content/Classes, Categories and Architectures of AI Systems.md

-AI systems may be described by identifying their class and category.
+AI systems may be described by identifying their class, category and architecture.
 ## Class
 The class of an AI system describes the extent to which they are able to mimic human cognition and abilities.
 There are two main classes: [[Weak AI]] and [[Strong AI]].